Did you ever wonder why isn’t my house selling?

-Just because someone has a real estate license it does not mean they know what they are doing.
-An experienced listing agent has a well documented marketing plan with a history of success.
+Just because someone has a real estate license does not mean they know what they are doing.
+An experienced listing agent has a well-documented marketing plan with a history of success.
 On top of it listing a home properly takes time and costs money, is your agent prepared to do what it takes?

-The biggest job of your listing agent is to help you prepare and price your home for current market conditions as well as properly exposing your home on the internet.
+The biggest job of your listing agent is to help you prepare and price your home for current market conditions and properly expose your home on the internet.
 An experienced listing agent will do just that.

 The agent you choose pulls everything together for you.
 And a good agent will back up what they say with data.
-Trusting their judgement and experience is critical for your home selling success.
+Trusting their judgment and experience is critical for your home selling success.

 Final Thoughts on Why Your Home Isn’t Getting Shown

-A successful sale is not happenstance.
+A successful sale is not a happenstance.
 It is usually a carefully crafted plan.
-While we are in a hot seller’s market, it certainly isn’t a reason to ignore the basics of selling a home.
-When the market softens and becomes more neutral or even a buyer’s market it is even more important to get it right to begin with.
+While we are in a hot seller’s market, it isn’t a reason to ignore the basics of selling a home.
+When the market softens and becomes more neutral or even a buyer’s market it is even more important to get it right, to begin with.